Jump to content

 The Stalwart

 The old red barn stood tall on an open flat, alone against the gray sky, testament to a long life.
-It had weathered countless storms, looking just a bit worn… another great photo by my friend Kathy’s husband, Hugh Van Staalduinen.
+It had weathered countless storms, looking a tad bit worn… another great photo by my childhood friend's husband.
 And once again, the picture painted a thousand words that raced through my thoughts.
-As we celebrate Father’s Day today, and my husband’s 70th birthday this coming Saturday, that barn seemed to be the perfect illustration of Ed’s character over the years.
-In fa
+For some time now, I’ve felt like writer’s block has taken away my ability to write reflections, never mind the poems where words used to flow through my fingers almost faster than I could write o

 Linda Roorda